A flat tire is by far the most common unexpected mechanical problem that completely disables a bicycle. Why do we put up with flat tires?

 Even the best of boots should only be considered a temporary repair.
-The tire will be less reliable, and you will feel a bump every time the tire goes around.
+The tire will be less reliable, and you may feel a bump every time the tire goes around.

 Work quickly.
 You want a thin, smooth coat of cement; if you keep fiddling with it as it begins to dry, you'll risk making it lumpy.
 The thinner the cement, the faster it will dry.

-Patch failure generally results from one of two errors:
+Patch failure generally results from one of four errors:

 For more technical detail, see Jobst Brandt's comments.